California State Polytechnic University

 - Emeritus permits are not transferable and are valid only for use by the Emeritus employee.
 The Emeritus parking permit cannot be used by either a friend or a relative.

-- When a retired annuitant is rehired, whether for an on-call, part-time, fill-in, or volunteer assignment, he/she is required to pay for parking on campus during the assignment.
-A staff parking permit must be purchased and emeritus parking privileges will be suspended for the duration of the assignment.
+- 5.1.4 When an Emeritus (i.e., Retired Annuitant) is re-employed and receives wages for their services by any source, he/she is required to pay for parking on campus during the assignment.
+A staff parking permit must be purchased and Emeritus parking privileges as defined above will be suspended for the duration of the assignment.

 Back to top